Inverse

 The Inverse of an Exponent is a Logarithm

-Read logarithms to find out more, but basically:
+Read logarithms to discover more, but basically:

 The logarithm tells us what the exponent is!